DannyBen/bashly-book/src/usage/settings.md

 # When true, the generated script will use tab indentation instead of spaces
 # (every 2 leading spaces will be converted to a tab character)
 tab_indent: false

+# When true, the generated script will consider any argument in the form of
+# `-abc` as if it is `-a -b -c`.
+compact_short_flags: true

 # Set to 'production' or 'development':
 # - production    generate a smaller script, without file markers